Niall-Keating/Notes/Quick Capture.md

 ## Thoughts on overall process in engineering
 - As it stands we manufacture hardware in a factory in Shannon and it is often a  nightmare for many reasons
 	- EVT ssoftware is linux and requires too much configuration, should be able to just have a QR or a single button to click that starts the test and knows everything
+	- everything is stored to a csv file
+		- failed devices aren't populated
+	- Lots of manual processes
+	-
 - We need something better than a CSV file
 	- I think mongodb
 		- We can have required keys, ie SN, manu date etc